 Florida Statute §626.854 limits public adjuster fees to 20% of the insurance settlement under normal circumstances, and 10% for claims resulting from a state of emergency (such as a declared hurricane) during the first year after the loss.
 Your right to representation is legally protected.

 Under Florida Statute §627.70132, policyholders have up to three years from the date of loss to file a supplemental or reopened property insurance claim (extended to the later of four years for hurricane claims).
-If damage was missed or underpaid on your original claim, you still have time to fight for the full recovery — but the window is closing every day.
+If damage was missed or underpaid on your original claim, you still have time to pursue the full recovery - but the window is closing every day.

 We represent policyholders across the three largest counties in South Florida, covering the entire I-95 corridor from Jupiter to Homestead.